What is club soda? What is seltzer water? What is soda water? So many choices!

 Does Club Soda Have Sugar?

-Club soda does not contain any sugar.
+No, club soda does not contain any sugar.
 The only contents of club soda are water, a form of sodium or potassium, and carbon dioxide used in carbonation.

-Best Club Soda
+Best Club Soda Brands

 - Fever-Tree Premium.
 Made from natural spring water, Fever-Tree offers one of the purest club sodas with a great taste.